osama127001/Multinode-Cloudera-Cluster/README.md

 * use the `sudo kdb5_util create` command to set a master password, In my case the password is `admin@123`.

-* Enter the command `sudo kadmin.local`. it wil ask you to add a principle, add `addprinc cm/admin` in response. then it will ask for password, the password is `admin`. type `exit` after that to exit kadmin.local.
+* Enter the command `sudo kadmin.local`. it wil ask you to add a principle, add `addprinc cm/admin` in response. then it will ask for password, the password is `123`. type `exit` after that to exit kadmin.local.

-* Now goto another host, other than the kerberos server node, and then enter `kinit cm/admin` command and enter the password `admin`. now enter the command `klist` to check if the ticket is available.
+* Now goto another host, other than the kerberos server node, and then enter `kinit cm/admin` command and enter the password `123`. now enter the command `klist` to check if the ticket is available.
 To delete a ticket, `kdestroy` is used.

+* **`Note:`** You can only `kinit` the principle that you added in the `kadmin.local`.

+Beforing enabling Kerberos from cloudera manager, read some points below:

+* Cloudera manager supports MIT KDC and Active directory.
+* The KDC should be configured to have non-zero ticket lifetime and renewall lifetime.
+CDH will not work properly if the tickets are not renewable.
+* OpenLDap Client libraries should be installed on the cloudera server host if you want to use active directory.
+Also kerberos client liabraries should be installed on all the hosts.
+* Cloudera Manager needs an account that has permissions to create another accounts in the KDC.

+Enabling Kerberos on Cloudera Manager

+* Goto Administration > Security and click on `enable kerberos` button.
+* Now it will ask for some permissions that are mentioned above, tick all and continue.
+* Now, select KDC Type as `MIT KDC`, add 3 encryption types and remove the current one. the three encryption types are given below, add them:

+       aes256-cts-hmac-sha1-96
+       aes128-cts-hmac-sha1-96
+       arcfour-hmac-md5

+Kerberos Security Name is `HADOOPSECURITY.COM` and KDC Server host, KDC Admin Server host is `node2` (Node in which the kerberos server is installed).

+* Now in the next step, untick to manage the `krb5.conf` file.

+* enter the credentials, `cm/admin` and password will be `123`.

+* Now the in the rest of the setup, keep the defaults and continue.